Finite rigid subgraphs of the pants graphs of punctured spheres: Background and definitions

-By a \textbf{path} in $\mathcal{P}(S_{g,n})$, we always mean an edge path determined by a sequence of distinct adjacent vertices $v_1,...,v_m$ of $\mathcal{P}(S_{g,n})$.
+The case of $n=4$ in Theorem~\ref{T:main theorem} can be proved using Lemma~\ref{lem:Farey}. \begin{prop} Given any injective simplicial map $\phi:X_4\to \mathcal{P}(S_{0,m})$.
+There exists a $\pi_1$-injective embedding $f:S_{0,4}\to S_{0,m}$ that induces $\phi$ and $f$ is unique up to precomposing with an element in $K$. \end{prop} By a \textbf{path} in $\mathcal{P}(S_{g,n})$, we always mean an edge path determined by a sequence of distinct adjacent vertices $v_1,...,v_m$ of $\mathcal{P}(S_{g,n})$.
 A \textbf{cycle} in $\mathcal{P}(S_{g,n})$ is a subgraph homeomorphic to a circle.
 A cycle is called a \textbf{triangle}, \textbf{rectangle}, \textbf{pentagon} if it has $3, 4$ or $5$ vertices, respectively.

 A cycle $v_1,...,v_m=v_1$ is called an \textbf{alternating cycle} if any two consecutive edges are in different Farey graphs.
 See Figure~\ref{F:pentagon} for an example of an alternating pentagon in $\mathcal{P}(S_{0,5})$.
-The following is proved in \cite[Lemma 8]{Mar}.
+The following is proved in \cite[Lemma 4.2]{Luo}.
+We note that for a simplicial map of a pentagon, however, any locally injective map is injective.